 Recognizing this second flaw is what separates preppers from the general public.
 Most preppers take the logical (although pessimistic) stance that on a global scale, humans are not helping the situation of our running clock, but are actually speeding it up.
 This is not ‘survival fanaticism’- just taking the information the world provides us at face value.

 When Will Shit Hit the Fan?
-(Religion Edition)
+(According to Religions)

 When Will Shit Hit the Fan?
-(Science Edition)
+(According to Science)

 - Resource exhaustion